Macao Photo Spots, Vantage Points + Cultural Districts

 22.1597° N, 113.5639° E

 Nestled beside the modern marvels of Cotai, Taipa Village is where culture heritage is on full display in a neighbourhood bursting with a blend of Portuguese, Chinese and Mediterranean influences.
-I’ll be publishing a more detailed guide to Taipa’s photography locations very soon but be in the meantime, be sure to wander down Rua do Cunha and the small streets leading towards Pak Tai Temple.
+Be sure to wander down Rua do Cunha and the small streets leading towards Pak Tai Temple.

 Taipa Village was my favourite neighbourhood in Macao for photographs, offering a blend of modern cafes and street scenes with historic facades, murals and of course there’s the amazing view from the Taipa Houses Museum over towards the casinos.